Search

 • Do not exceed the manufacturer's recommended maximum drilling capacities.

-• Do not use a hole saw cutter without the pilot drill.
+• Do not use a hole saw cutter without a pilot drill.

 • Do not attempt to free a jammed bit by starting and stopping the drill.
 Unplug the drill and then remove the bit from the workpiece.

-• Do not reach under or around stock being drilled.
+• Do not reach under or around the stock being drilled.

 • Do not overreach.
 Always keep proper footing and balance.